When Will Disneyland Resume Magic Key Annual Pass Sales in 2023?

 By the beginning of August, just as schools were going back into session and the summer vacation season was winding down, Disneyland introduced that membership program: Magic Keys.
 This was really just Annual Passes by a different name, higher prices, and required reservations for all tiers.
 Demand was high from the outset, with a virtual queue and all-day waits to purchase Magic Key Annual Passes on release day.
 (At this point, a multi-hour virtual queue is the rule, rather than the exception.)

-Disneyland Resort has resumed sales of select Magic Key Annual Passes just as the busy Christmas 2022 season has gotten underway, and with Thanksgiving–one of the top 5 busiest weeks–right around the corner.
-The Inspire, Believe and Imagine APs have resumed new sales.
-However, the Enchant pass will remain unavailable for new sales but is still available for current pass holders to renew.
+Then out of left field, Disneyland Resort resumed sales of select Magic Key Annual Passes just as the busy Christmas 2022 season started.
+The Inspire, Believe and Imagine APs all resumed new sales, with the Enchant pass will remain unavailable for new sales but is still available for current pass holders to renew.

 “With an incredible year ahead, we’re happy to open new sales for select Magic Key passes in time for holiday giving and to create opportunities for guests to treat themselves and their families to a year full of experiences during the upcoming Disney100 celebration,” a Disneyland official said in a statement.

-This all came as a surprise, but in hindsight, it probably shouldn’t have.
+In hindsight, none of this should come as a surprise.
 Back when the new Magic Keys were announced, Disneyland Resort stated: “Pass types may be limited in quantity, and may not be available for purchase or renewal at any time.”

 A Disneyland spokesperson indicated that passes had sold out “due to the popularity of the new Magic Key program and in order to deliver a great guest experience for all guests.”
 However, it’s also noteworthy that this occurred on the day before Thanksgiving last year, at a time when reservations were extremely limited or downright unavailable for regular ticket holders.